-Normally, the flow stream is in line with the axis of the pipe.
+Normally, the flow stream is parallel to the axis of the pipe.
 On this basis, the calibration factor of a clamp-on ultrasonic flow meter is proportional to the cosine of the beam angle relative to the pipe axis.
 However, this reveals that if the angle of flow stream is not in line with the pipe axis, the flow calibration factor could be compromised.
-This most often occurs when the sensor mounting location is within close proximity of a bend or other pipe obstruction.
-It is recommended that, whenever possible, mount sensors on the longest available straight run of pipe and also use Reflect Mode mounting (as shown below).
+This most often occurs when the sensors mounting location is within close proximity of a bend or other pipe obstruction.

-- Upstream Sensor
+- 1 Upstream Sensor

 - 2 Downstream Sensor

-- 3 Flow Direction
+- (3) Flow Direction

-- WideBeam transmissions exchanged between the Upstream and Downstream sensors
+- Wide Beam transmissions exchanged between the Upstream and Downstream sensors